MonashDataFluency/r-intro-2/docs/plotting.md

 ## Saving ggplots

 The act of plotting a ggplot is actually triggered when it is printed.
-In an interactive session we are automatically printing each value we calculate, but if you are using a for loop, or other R programming constructs, you might need to explcitly `print( )` the plot.
+In an interactive session we are automatically printing each value we calculate, but if you are using it with a programming construct such as a for loop or function you might need to explcitly `print( )` the plot.

 Ggplots can be saved using `ggsave`.